Michael Schur: Personal life

+Schur is an avid sports fan.
+His favorite teams include the Boston Red Sox, New England Patriots, Boston Celtics, Michigan Wolverines football, UConn Huskies men's basketball, UConn Huskies women's basketball, and Liverpool F.C..
+His favorite baseball player is Mookie Betts.

 Influences

 He first became interested in comedy at 11 years old when he read Woody Allen's 1975 collection of humorous essays Without Feathers.
 Schur said he found the book on his father's bookshelf and stayed up reading it until 4 a.m.
 He has also cited other influences as Monty Python, David Foster Wallace, and The Simpsons.